Which of these approaches do you find the most compelling?

 And which of these 2 do you prefer?

-- I made this audio program, now I want you to buy it.
+- I recorded a business podcast, now I want you to subscribe to it.

-- Business owners struggle with this challenge, so I created an audio program to help you.
+- Business owners have some pressing challenges, so I created a podcast to help you.

 Your marketing needs to be smarter than that, if you want people to hire you or buy from you.